iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 Consequently, we find ourselves "de facto" in a situation where modelling based on MONO-TYPE is reaching its limits.
 We need a new modeling paradigm that is more flexible, more expressive, ...
-> In short, one that "sticks" better to the reality on the ground!
+> In short, one that "sticks" better to the reality on the ground !

 This is where the "Intention VS Extension" dichotomy comes in.